-The mortality tables to be used in respect of a member and the member's dependant, pre and post retirement, shall be PMA92 (for males) and PFA92 (for females), as appropriate, in each case with the medium cohort mortality improvement rates.
+The mortality tables to be used in respect of a member and the member's dependant, pre and post retirement, shall be PCMA00 (for males) and PCFA00 (for females), as appropriate, in each case with the medium cohort mortality improvement rates, and with a 1% floor to the annual improvements, both applying from the year 2000.

 These mortality tables are published by the Continuous Mortality Investigation.
 For each individual, the set of mortality rates used shall be those applicable to that individual's year of birth.